 He's overruling them.

-Well, whether he works at some think tank, I he does, I just can't remember which one.
+Whether he works at some think tank, he does.

-Then he says, Scary thing about our current jam is that 9-11 was supposed to have been the wake-up call, but we're again asleep.
+Then he says, scary thing about our current jam is that 9-11 was supposed to have been the wake-up call, but we're again asleep.

-And for this I blame our leaders, both the administration and the Democrats.
+And for this, I blame our leaders, both the administration and the Democrats.

 The administration's constitutionally unable to explain itself.

-The Democrats have no qualms about losing all present battles, so long as they can elect their candidates and bring down this president.
+The Democrats have no qualms about losing all present battles so long as they can elect their candidates and bring down this president.

-The greatest failure of our leaders, with rare exceptions, is their refusal to see the war plane, which means that Iran and Syria, we may as well call them Saran, uh, since they operate in tandem with Tehran pushing most of the buttons.
+The greatest failure of our leaders, with rare exceptions, is their refusal to see the war plane, which means that Iran and Syria, we may as well call them Saran, since they operate in tandem with Tehran pushing most of the buttons.

 It was never possible to win in Iraq so long as we insisted on fighting in Iraq alone.

-It can't win a regional war by playing defense in one country.
+You can't win a regional war by playing defense in one country.

-It was and remains a suckers game.
+It was and remains a sucker's game.

 And they're not.

-They're getting away with it, they're suffering not at all.
+They're suffering not at all.

-There's no human suffering going on in Iran, and no human suffering going on in Syria.
+There's no human suffering going on in Iran and no human suffering going on in Syria.

 Everybody else is dying for them or because of them.